 We’re always hearing about brand strength.
 But what does this mean for the content marketers, designers, CMOs and everyone else who strives to achieve it?
 Considering it’s such a marketing essential, it’s a pretty ambiguous term.

 The obvious answers can be found on numerous marketing blogs, which focus on consistency: the necessity of adding the right logo to marketing collateral and keeping everything aligned with the brand guidelines.
 But is there a way to test brand strength?
 Can branding be measurable?

 Consistency is the backbone of visual branding.
 A seamless experience across all channels of communication fosters confidence and loyalty.
 Consistent branding not only commands authority but builds the trust between a brand and their customers.

-For a strong performing brand in today’s digital world, social engagement is one of the most important measures of brand value.
-A brand has to be both authentically likeable and equally visible, which is a challenge that shouldn’t be underestimated.
+For a brand to perform well in today’s digital world, social engagement is one of the most important measures of brand value.
+Brands are choosing to become increasingly involved in social activism these days, so a brand has to be both authentically likeable and equally visible, which is a challenge that shouldn’t be underestimated.

 Security, privacy and visibility aren’t just an afterthought.
 For a brand to take ownership of their niche in the market, these factors are fundamental.
 To put it simply, a brand has to be easy for the user to discover and use.

 The team then devised a way to test the performance of the four categories, and developed the OnBrand Grader.

 The grader was born out of the need to identify weak points in branding and to easily see which areas of a brand’s online presence needs improving by breaking down the four categories and their indicators into numerically measurable values.

 Once a website is fed into the tool, results are automatically calculated.
 In seconds, the grader will suggest certain colors that should be eliminated, or fonts that are inconsistent, right down to the “Googleability” of the brand.